mahabubulridoy/HackerRank/README.md

   * The aVeryBigSum function is called with a reference to the vector ar, and the computed sum is stored in result.

+**Writing Output**

+    writeln!(&mut fptr, "{}", result).ok();

+* writeln!: Writes the result (sum of the array) to the file specified by fptr, followed by a newline.
+* ok(): Silently handles any potential write errors by ignoring them.

+**Overall Flow**

+1. Input Handling:
+* Read the size of the array (not directly used).
+* Parse the integers into a vector of i64.
+2. Computation:
+* Calculate the sum using the aVeryBigSum function.
+3. Output Handling:
+* Write the result to the specified output file.